philsmart/vulnerable-webapp/README.md

 ## CVE-2021-44228 (log4shell)

-To enable the in-memory LDAP server that is required for the JNDI lookup, you must run the application using the `ldap` spring profile e.g.:
+To enable the in-memory LDAP server that is required for the JNDI lookup, you must run the application (v1.5.0 onward which includes the vulnerable version of log4j) using the `ldap` spring profile e.g.:

 ```bash
 java -Dspring.profiles.active=ldap -jar vulnerable-webapp-[latest].jar